 If you plan to drive outside the EU check your policy or contact your insurer to see if your destination is covered.

-the legal requirements of the country you will be driving in
+The legal requirements of the country in which you’ll be driving

-When hiring a car to drive abroad your rental agreement will include a basic third party level of insurance.
+When hiring a car to drive abroad your rental agreement will include at least a basic third-party level of insurance.
 This is a legal requirement.

 Some car hire companies give you the option to extend the standard cover given to include: